What Is a NAPCS Code? North American Product Classification System (NAPCS)

 Key principle: NAICS answers “what does this establishment primarily do?” and NAPCS answers “what products does it sell?”
 A single NAICS establishment can map to multiple NAPCS products.

-In the United States, NAPCS-based product reporting is widely encountered through the Economic Census product framework.
-The U.S. Census Bureau describes 2017 as the first full implementation vintage and NAPCS 2022 as the second vintage used for 2022 product collection and publication.
+In the United States, NAPCS-based product reporting is widely encountered through the Economic Census.
+The Census Bureau states that 2017 was the first full implementation vintage and that NAPCS 2022 is the second vintage used for 2022 product collection and publication.

 Why the 2017 vs 2022 distinction matters

 Many public datasets and historical releases still reference 2017 product codes.
-When analyzing trends over time, record the vintage (2017 vs 2022) and treat cross-vintage translation as a mapping exercise rather than an exact identity match.
+When analyzing trends over time, record the vintage and treat cross-vintage translation as a mapping exercise rather than an exact identity match.

-NAPCS is trilateral, but statistical implementation can vary by country and program.
+NAPCS is trilateral, but implementation can differ by country and by statistical program.

 | Country | Implementation pattern | Typical usage context |